Review of Ferries

 In February 2015 was signed the shipbuilding contract with Meyer Turku for Megastar (2017) and in March 2018 with RMC-Rauma for MySTAR (2022).
 Both newbuilds are company's largest (GT 50,000), LNG-powered and with passenger capacity 2800 (each).

 In 2016, Tallink operated a fleet of 16 vessels and 5 hotels.
 Company's annual revenue was EUR 938 million.
 Its number of employees was 7000, annual passenger capacity 9,5 million, annual cargo capacity 328,000 units.
 Of company's total revenue, over 1/2 is from restaurant and duty-free shop sales, and 1/4 from ticket sales.

-Finnlines (routes, finnlines.com, founded 1947, headquartered in Helsinki Finland, part of Grimaldi Group) provides passenger and ro-ro ferry services predominantly in Northern Europe (Baltic Sea and the North Sea).
+Finnlines (routes, fleet, finnlines.com, 1947-founded, Helsinki Finland-headquartered, part of Grimaldi Group) provides passenger and ro-ro ferry services predominantly in Northern Europe (Baltic Sea and the North Sea).
 Finnlines ferries connect the countries Finland, Russia, Sweden, Germany, Poland, Denmark, Holland, Belgium, UK, Spain.

 The company was founded as a Merivienti Oy ("Sea Export Ltd") subsidiary for Transatlantic freight (mainly forest industry products) service between Finland and USA.
 The passenger ferry service started in 1962 on the -Finland-Sweden-Germany route Hanko-Visby-Travemunde.